VisilyRomani/Info_Manager/README.md

 # Client and Employee manager

 ## Information
 This is a personal project work in progress that consists of internal web tools for client, job, and time manamgent.
-This project is secured using cookies and Bcrypt encryption.
+This includes a table view of clients and job quote information for internal management.
+The ability to add new clients and quotes and a way to mark if the quote has been finished

 ## Table of Contents
 - [Information](https://github.com/VisilyRomani/sprouts-control-center/edit/main/README.md)